 A Night at the Opera (film)

 March 28 @3:00 p.m.

 Considered by some to be the Marx Brothers' best movie, 1935's A Night at the Opera follows "A sly business manager and two wacky friends of two opera singers [who] help them achieve success while humiliating their stuffy and snobbish enemies."
 (IMDb.com).
 It's a musical comedy (naturally) that stars three out of the four brothers.

 April 28 @6:00 p.m.

 Celebrate National Poetry Month with some local artists who put their words to song.
-The original music of Still Willow "expresses a sensitivity to personal themes made universal: love, loss, renewal, and celebration."
+The original music of Kim Moberg, with Heather Swanson, "speaks to reunion, awakening and social consciousness."
 Out Late's Diana Di Gioia shares her own stories in songs both wistful and sassy, from her Vermont childhood and her self-proclaimed late coming-out.